billchen8888/automate-kubernetes-cluster-deploy/README.md

 # kubernetes cluster stack deplyment automation (on Centos 7)

 I wrote this wrapper script to automate the steps listed in https://github.com/opsnull/follow-me-install-kubernetes-cluster.
 In the author's tutorial, the master and worker nodes are on the same machines.
-In my deplumemt script I try to cover the scenario that the master and worker nodes are on different machines.
+This deploymemt script covers the scenario that the master and worker nodes are on different machines.

 How to use this package